easyJet Data Breach – Extent of Damage May Not be Known for Months

 20 May 2020

-Lawyers specialising in recovering compensation for data breach victims have today cautioned that the ‘full extent of damage’ caused by the EasyJet hackers may not be apparent for many months – with many suffering both financial and emotional stress as a result of the breach.
+Lawyers specialising in recovering compensation for GPDR data breach victims have today cautioned that the ‘full extent of damage’ caused by the easyJet hackers may not be apparent for many months – with many suffering both financial and emotional stress as a result of the breach.

 According to the airline the violation affects a staggering 9 million customers who have had their travel details accessed, and around 2,200 customers who also had their credit card details stolen.

-Lawyer Robert Godfrey, who heads a dedicated Cyber Security and Data Breach claims team at law firm Simpson Millar which specialises in recovering compensation for victims of a data breach, said any investigation must determine whether the airline had ‘failed’ in its fundamental duty to protect customers’ personal data.
+Lawyer Robert Godfrey, who heads a dedicated GDPR Data Breach Claims team at Simpson Millar Solicitors which specialises in recovering compensation for victims of data breaches, said any investigation must determine whether the airline had ‘failed’ in its fundamental duty to protect customers’ personal data.

 “If that is the case, those 9 million people may be entitled to compensation for any financial loss incurred.”